Martin out rest of season, Encarnacion off DL; Davis on DL

 He was expected to return Thursday, but they placed outfielder Rajai Davis on the 10-day DL with a non-baseball-related, not-life-threatening medical condition.
 The move is retroactive to Monday.

-He’s scheduled to have outpatient surgery on Monday and is expected to rejoin the club when rosters are expended on Sept.
+Davis is scheduled to have outpatient surgery Monday and is expected to rejoin the club when rosters are expanded on Sept.
 1.

 Martin was acquired from Detroit on July 31 to added depth to the outfield and appeared in six games.